-Las Positas College is an inclusive learning-centered institution providing educational opportunities and support for completion of students' transfer, degree, basic skills, careertechnical, and retraining goals.
+Las Positas College provides an inclusive learning-centered, equity-focused environment that offers educational opportunities and support for completion of students' transfer, degree, and career-technical goals while promoting lifelong learning.

 Instructions

 The purpose of this worksheet is to allow each Committee, Subcommittee, Senate, or Union to review its charge and membership yearly.
 It is important to review the current committee charge and responsibilities in the LPC Governance Handbook.
 Ensure that the Charge supports the LPC Mission Statement.
 If changes are needed, please make changes on this document, receive approval from any constituency groups involved, and send to the President's Office.
 Once changes are received, the document will be brought to College Council for review and approval.